How to Clean White Shoes with Toothpaste

 1. Gather necessary materials

-• White toothpaste (non-gel variety): Look for plain white toothpaste without any coloured gels or additional ingredients which stain or damage your shoes.
+White toothpaste (non-gel variety): Use white toothpaste that does not contain coloured gels or other ingredients that may stain your shoes.

-• A soft-bristle toothbrush or cleaning brush: Select a new or old toothbrush with soft bristles or a specialized shoe cleaning brush to avoid scratching or damaging the shoe material.
+A soft-bristle toothbrush or cleaning brush: Choose a new or old toothbrush, preferably one with soft bristles, or a shoe cleaning brush to avoid harming the shoe material.

-• Water: Have access to water through a sink or a basin for rinsing the shoes during the cleaning process.
+Water: Ensure water is available through a sink or a basin to wash the shoes during the washing process.

 2. Remove shoelaces (if applicable) for separate cleaning